Want to know how to lose 15 pounds in a month? Check out my tried-and-true list of five simple things!

 Sugar can trick your brain into wanting more food.

-Many people find that the less they include sugar and artificial sweeteners in their diet, the easier it is to lose weight.
-The reason for this is two-fold: Not only do they enjoy the appetite-suppressing effects of removing these additives, they also remove a lot of high-calorie, low-nutrition processed foods from their diet in the process.
+Many people find that the less they include sugar in their diet, the easier it is to lose weight.
+The reason for this is two-fold: Not only do they enjoy the appetite-suppressing effects of removing sugar, they also remove a lot of high-calorie, low-nutrition processed foods from their diet in the process.

 2. Stick to whole, unprocessed foods.